vaadin4qbanos/vaadin-jsclipboard-addon/README.md

 ## Getting started

-Here is a simple example on how to try out the add-on component:
+Here is a simple example on how to try out the add-on component (this way is deprecated):

 ```java
 final JSClipboard clipboard = new JSClipboard();